 Find out more about these learning and assessment options:

 - Credit for Prior Learning

-Credit for Prior Learning (CPL) or Prior Learning Assessment (PLA) is a systematic process to identify experiential learning gained through life or work and assess it for college credit.
+Credit for Prior Learning or Prior Learning Assessment is a systematic process to identify learning gained through life, work, community or non-credit training settings, and assess it for college credit.

 Prior Learning Criteria